alipay/Ant-Multi-Modal-Framework/README_EN.md

 ## Contact Information
 :raising_hand: For help or issues with this codebase, please submit an issue.

-:star: We are hiring, if you are interested with our work, please feel free to contact  Qingpei Guo(qingpei.gqp@antgroup.com).
+:star: We are hiring, if you are interested in our work, please feel free to contact  Qingpei Guo(qingpei.gqp@antgroup.com).